sirensweden/rebook/outline-proposal.md

     * RE and System Architecture
     * RE and SW Design, UX, HCI, Usability...
     * RE and Project Management
+      * states of requriements (-> Release Planning)
+      * funnel from ideas to implementation
     * RE and System Operation (Devops, feedback loops, continuous deployment etc)
+    * RE as a communication process
+      * Communication distances
   * What is special with RE in Systems Engineering?
     * Safety-critical systems
     * Embedded systems